roniakiola/banking-app/README.md

 # Introduction

-Learning to use TypeScript typing, class and methods.
+Small mock up banking app for learning to use TypeScript types, class and methods. <br>

 ## Table of contents